 What is BedBox®?

 BedBox® is primarily a premium ride-on suitcase.
-It is the ultimate travel gadget for children up to 6-7 years of age.
-It is your child´s hand luggage, ride-on suitcase and inflight bed/leg-rest, in the very same box.
+It is the ultimate travel gadget for children up to approximately 6-7 years.
+It is your child’s hand luggage, ride-on suitcase and inflight bed/leg-rest, all in one.

 Is it difficult to use?

 No. It is quite easy to use, by following these instructions.

 The BedBox® does not require a specific approval from the aviation authorities.
 It is primarily a premium hand luggage dimensioned ride-on suitcase designed to make the travel experience better and more comfortable, and the bed/leg-rest feature should only be used during the cruise portion of the flight.
 Utilizing the bed/leg-rest feature is the same as some of you might have done before: putting a regular suitcase in front of the seat, with some pillows & blankets on top of it, to make up a comfortable seating.